Idaho Cops Slap Down Abandoned Car Probe, Plead With Public

 Cops also confirmed they had identified the man that two of the victims, Goncalves and Mogen, can be heard talking about in surveillance footage hours before their deaths.
 The man, known as Adam, “is known to investigators... and he is cooperating with detectives.”

-Anyone with information about the murders or the white Hyundai is asked to call the police tip line at 208-883-7180.
+Anyone with information about the murders is asked to call the police tip line at 208-883-7180.
 Tips may also be submitted tipline@ci.moscow.id.us